What is a room thermostat and why to use it?

 Depending on what device it will control, the thermostat may be in heating or cooling mode or both.
 When the thermostat is in “cooling” mode, it will turn on when the temperature of the surrounding air is higher than the set one.
 Conversely, if it is in “heating” mode, it will turn on when the ambient temperature is lower than the preset degrees of comfort.

 If the average (normal) temperature of the controlled room is higher than the desired comfort temperature, it is recommended the thermostat to be only in cooling mode irrespective of the temperature outside.
 Conversely, when the normal temperature in the regulated room is lower than the desired one, it is recommended the thermostat to be constantly in heating mode.

 Digital electronic thermostats

-Central heating systems based on water and steam are usually accompanied with bimetallic thermostat control which is installed on wall.
-By the differential expansion of the two metals, these kind of thermostats react to changes in temperature and activate the switch on / off of the designated system.
+Central heating systems based on water and steam are usually accompanied by bimetallic thermostat control which is installed on a wall.
+By the differential expansion of the two metals, these kinds of thermostats react to changes in temperature and activate the switch on / off of the designated system.